 Ceilings

 Repair category 1

 Notes The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.

-Plaster cracking visible in areas.
+Hairline cracking can be repaired as part of routine decorative upkeep.

 Internal walls

 Repair category 1

 Notes No significant defects evident.